alphagov/government-service-design-manual/Copy and content/styleguide.md

 Issue (mandatory)
 -----------------

-This should answer the question ‘why does the government have this policy?’.
+This should answer the question 'why does the government have this policy?'.

 Give a short, clear and specific description of the problem or opportunity and a brief explanation of what the government is going to do or is doing about it.

-This section isn’t:
+This section isn't:

 -   about the history
 -   what led to the policy being implemented
--   the government’s actions or intended actions
+-   the government's actions or intended actions

 Example:

-The public sector – including central government, local councils and devolved administrations – accounts for around 3% of the UK’s carbon emissions.
+The public sector – including central government, local councils and devolved administrations – accounts for around 3% of the UK's carbon emissions.
 In England alone, the government spends £2.5 billion on building energy and £1.2 billion on owned-vehicle fuel.

-Improving energy efficiency in the public sector will result in a better use of taxpayers’ money and help the UK meet existing climate change agreements.
+Improving energy efficiency in the public sector will result in a better use of taxpayers' money and help the UK meet existing climate change agreements.

 Actions (mandatory)